-Nine days after I first heard that call to prayer, after I had felt truly and fully immersed in an unknown culture, I packed my suitcase harboring little more than real Arabica coffee, dried dates, and a plastic Camel’s Milk bottle (now filled with sand from the dune I had climbed in the dessert), to remind me of what I had experienced in the UAE.
+Nine days after I first heard that call to prayer, after I had felt truly and fully immersed in an unknown culture, I packed my suitcase harboring little more than local coffee beas, dried dates, and a plastic Camel’s Milk bottle (now filled with sand from the dune I had climbed in the dessert), to remind me of what I had experienced in the UAE.

 Once aboard the plane I stowed my carry-on and prepared to recline my seat for another 13-hour nap.
 The flight attendant came over to me and offered me a drink.
 I don’t know why I bothered to look at the menu; I never order anything other than water.
 But then I had a thought.
 I had been so wrapped up in trying to find a life-changing cultural experience through cuisine that I had failed to try something that is available everywhere in Abu Dhabi (and that had been explained to me by many as the unofficial drink of the Emirate); I had spent more than a week in the UAE and hadn’t sipped a single Lemon Mint.

-This past Wednesday was extremely hot – more than 90 degrees Fahrenheit.
-I left my office in the Flatiron district of Manhattan wearing a pair of tight-fitting, dark-colored jeans – the heat was oppressive and I was sweating almost instantly.
-I stopped (facing north on Fifth Avenue), looked at the people rushing past me, and had a revelation; tonight (two and a half years later) would be the night I would finally re-create the Abu Dhabi Lemon Mint.
-The weather was perfect, my desire for something simple and meaningful amidst the commercialism and anonymity of Manhattan life was perfect, the huge bag of lemons sitting in the produce drawer of my refrigerator at home was perfect…it was meant to be.
-Tonight was the perfect night, not only for a Lemon Mint, but for an Abu Dhabi Lemon Mint – something to remind me that if you’re always looking for the extraordinary in the most obvious places, you’ll often miss it entirely.
+This past Wednesday was extremely hot — more than 90 degrees Fahrenheit.
+I left my office in the Flatiron district of Manhattan wearing a pair of dark-colored jeans and the heat was so oppressive that I was sweating almost instantly.
+I stopped (facing north on Fifth Avenue), looked at the people rushing past me, and had a revelation; tonight (two and a half years later) would be the night I would finally make some version of an Abu Dhabi Lemon Mint.
+The weather was perfect, my desire for something simple and meaningful amidst the commercialism and anonymity of Manhattan life was palpable, the huge bag of lemons sitting in the produce drawer of my refrigerator at home was perfect…it was meant to be.
+Tonight was the night for my version of a Lemon Mint — something to remind me that if you’re always looking for the extraordinary in the most obvious places, you’ll often miss it entirely.